NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### What kind of data does it work with?

 The tool works with data in a table format, consisting solely of numbers or categories.
-You just need to pick one column in the data to use as the `bias score`.
+You need to pick one column in the data to use as the `outcome label`.
 This column should have numbers only, and you’ll specify whether a higher or lower number is better.
 For example, if you’re looking at error rates, lower numbers are better.
 For accuracy, higher numbers are better.
-The tool also comes with a demo dataset you can use by clicking "Try it out."
+The tool also comes with a demo dataset you can use by clicking "Demo dataset".

 <div>
-  <p><u>Example of numerical data set</u>:</p>
+  <p><u>Example of numerical dataset</u>:</p>
   <style type="text/css">.tg{border-collapse:collapse;border-spacing:0}.tg td{border-color:#000;border-style:solid;border-width:1px;font-size:14px;overflow:hidden;padding:10px 5px;word-break:normal}.tg th{border-color:#000;border-style:solid;border-width:1px;font-size:14px;font-weight:400;overflow:hidden;padding:10px 5px;word-break:normal}.tg .tg-uox0{border-color:#grey;font-weight:700;text-align:left;vertical-align:top}.tg .tg-uoz0{border-color:#grey;text-align:left;vertical-align:top} .tg-1wig{font-weight:700;text-align:left;vertical-align:top}.tg .tg-0lax{text-align:left;vertical-align:top}</style>
   <table class="tg">
     <thead>